There are many ways to financially support an open source project: donations, consulting, dual-licensing, bounties, or even starting a company.

 What’s more, these techniques aren’t appropriate for corporations to pay projects.
 Even if a company wanted to financially support open source, which projects would they pay?
 How would they decide how much?
 And how could they go through the necessary accounting, legal, and procurement processes for each of their tens or hundreds or thousands of dependencies across tens or hundreds of repositories?

 For organizations worth millions or billions of dollars, these complications simply wouldn’t be worth the relatively small amount they’d be paying out.

 When a customer subscribes to Tidelift, we scan their open source stack to identify each of their dependencies.
 Then we split up their subscription fee and use it to pay the maintainers of the exact packages they use.

-As a maintainer, all you have to do is complete some tasks (that you probably already do!) to become eligible for funding.
+As a maintainer, we're offering you income to complete some straightforward tasks of interest to commercial users.
 Things like: verify the license of your package, supply a version map for your package, or tell us about any security vulnerabilities.
 We call this lifting.
 Here’s a walkthrough of what those tasks look like, and some more details about what they are and why we ask you to do them.

 Package income is calculated each month based on subscriber usage.
 Payment is then sent to maintainers who've signed on to help us provide the subscription.

 Read more details on how we’re paying the maintainers.

 Project independence and agency are crucial to us, so we WON’T ask you to do things like help desk or consulting, or give up control of your technical roadmap.

 Keep subscribers informed about which releases are stable, long-term supported, and obsolete.